Niko1444/SpaceGuardian_v1.0/README.md

 #### Desktop 🖥️

-- Use the ⬅️|➡️ to move left and right
+- Use the arrow keys to move the Player
+- Hold SPACE to shoot
+- Press P or click on the Pause button to Pause/Unpause
-- Use the ⬆️ to rotate 90° clockwise
+- Press M or click on the Mute button to Mute/Unmute
-- Use Space to drop down
-- Use C to hold the Piece
+- Use R to restart the level when pausing
-- Use U to undo
-- Use R to restart
+- Click on the upgrades to choose

 #### Mobile 📱

-- Swipe Left and Right to move
+- Use touch to drag and move the Player
-- Swipe up or tap to rotate
-- Swipe down to drop piece
-- Press ⏸️ button to interact
-- Press 🎁 button to hold
-- Press 🔄 button to undo
-- Press 🔇 to toggle mute
+- Tap on the upgrades to choose
+- Very much alike with desktop platform

 ## PowerPoint and Report <a name="powerPoint"></a> 📖

 ### PowerPoint

-Support: Google slides
+Support: Canva
 ![image](./screenshot/Tetris_ppt.jpg)

 Direct: [Link](https://docs.google.com/presentation/d/1NSvAn6voLTWPU3bcdAyV4bVFJXAI_HLM9rIiVeL4j0k/edit?usp=sharing)